alfredodiaz53/big-bang/docs/training/big-bang-overview.md

 ## What does Big Bang provide?
-Big Bang is a Helm chart you can use to build a DevSecOps platform from DoD hardened and approved containers that are deployed to your Kubernetes cluster.
+Big Bang is a Helm chart you can use to build a DevSecOps platform from DoD hardened and approved containers deployed to your Kubernetes cluster.
 Using Big Bang will help you build a custom software factory for your specific mission needs and develop and deploy your mission applications faster.
-Using Big Bang helps you ensure that your development environment follows the DoD DevSecOps reference design and will be more likely to receive a Continuous ATO.
+By using Big Bang you canensure that your development environment follows the DoD DevSecOps reference design and will be more likely to receive a Continuous ATO.

 Big Bang is: